ParallelTask/dinoloop/wiki/controller_middlewares.md

     ... add action methods
 }
 ```
 You can even provide custom data to your middlewares.
-Here is an example to provide custom data to your middlewares:
+Here is an example to provide custom data:
 #### Middleware with metadata
 ```
 import { Middleware } from 'dinoloop';